stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 ```
 If it returns an empty array (which it should because we haven't added any workflows) rather than returning an error, then your connection is working.

+### QCFW Functions
+In order for my included scripts to work, you must place the functions.py from this repository to `/.local/python3.6/site-packages/qcfw`.
+The "qcfw" name must be exact.
+Or you can simply install via:

 [Home](../) <code>&#124;</code> [Next](./FW2-Required-Files.html)